gravitational/teleport/rfd/00XX-agent-census.md

 - built from source: While it's technically possible for customers to build Teleport from source, we won't try to track this installation method as it seems an unlikely use-case.
 - `homebrew`: It's also possible to install Teleport on macOS using `homebrew`.
 The Teleport package in `homebrew` is not maintained by us, so we will also not track this installation method.

-In summary, for now we'll have the following values in `UpstreamInventoryAgentMetadata.InstallMethods`:
+In summary, we'll have the following values in `UpstreamInventoryAgentMetadata.InstallMethods` for now:
 - `dockerfile`
 - `helm-kube-agent`
 - `node-script`